xyzmaps/xyz-documentation/docs/cli/topics/cli.md

 ##### Get Information about a Space

-    here xyz config SPACE_ID
+    xyzmaps space config SPACE_ID

 This will print a table with the title, desciption, and other high-level information about the space.

 You can see the raw `json` response from the `/statistics` endpoing using `-r`:

-        here xyz config SPACE_ID -r
+        xyzmaps space config SPACE_ID -r

 ##### Get a List of Tags and Properties Used in a Space

 You can get more details about a space by using the `--stats` option.
 This will return the number of features, the size of the space, the bbox, geometry types, names and counts of tags, as well as the names of properties (and if they can be accessed via Property Search).

-    here xyz config SPACE_ID --stats
+    xyzmaps space config SPACE_ID --stats

 > #### Hint
-> Use `here xyz analyze` to get a count and list of values of a property in a space.
+> Use `xyzmaps space analyze` to get a count and list of values of a property in a space.
 > This is best suited for qualitative values.
 Only the first 500,000 features in a space
 > will be analyzed.